 How Exercises for COPD Can Help You

-- Improve how well your body uses oxygen, which is important, because people with COPD use more energy to breathe than other people do
+- Improve how well your body uses oxygen.
+That’s important because people with COPD use more energy to breathe than other people do.

 - Decrease your symptoms and improve your breathing

 - Strengthen your heart, lower your blood pressure, and improve your circulation